5 Precentor's Court

-5 Precentor's Court is a historic building in the English city of York, North Yorkshire.
+5 Precentor's Court is a historic building in the city of York, North Yorkshire, England.
 A Grade II* listed building, standing on Precentor's Court, it dates to the early 18th century.

 Architect Henry Cane was living at the property in 1872, while James Boyd, a licensed preacher in the diocese of York, lived there in the early 20th century.